| Title: | Approximate Algorithm for Horseshoe Prior |

 sampler for , where the global shrinkage

-is updated by an Metropolis-Hastings algorithm.
+parameter is updated by an Metropolis-Hastings algorithm.
 The

-local shrinkage parameter
+local shrinkage parameter is updated by

 the rejection sampler.